Vamsi-Vadala/solo-leveling-tasker/README.md

-# Productivity App - Beta Release
+# Level-Up Tasker - Beta Release

 ## Overview
 This app is designed to help users dedicate their time productively to important tasks rather than scrolling through social media.
 The concept is inspired by *Solo Leveling*, where failure to complete tasks results in restricted access to selected apps.
 While the app cannot yet verify task completion, it relies on user integrity.
 Users can bypass the restriction by uninstalling or force stopping the app, but future updates aim to enhance enforcement.